graphcore/tutorials/feature_examples/tensorflow2/inspecting_tensors/README.md

    Dense_128.
 Set to none to get all gradients.
  * --activations-filters: Space separated strings used to select which activations from the second PipelineStage should be added to the dict that is returned via an outfeed queue.
 Set to none (default) to get the activations from both layers.
-Only applicable when using PipelineModel or PipelineSequential.
+Only applicable when using pipelined models.

 ### Tests